 Go to an emergency department immediately if you have known diverticula or previous bouts of diverticulitis and you experience any of the following symptoms:

 - Severe abdominal pain

 - Severe vomiting

 - Persistent constipation with abdominal swelling or bloating

 - Severe pain or other symptoms you previously experienced during a bout with diverticulitis

 Diverticula are diagnosed by sigmoidoscopy or colonoscopy, which are scopes with cameras used to look inside the colon.
-Diverticula can also be diagnosed with a CT scan of the abdomen and pelvis or a barium X-ray (barium enema).
-During an acute flare-up of diverticulitis a CT scan may be used to diagnose the extent of the infection.
+Diverticula can also be diagnosed with an MRI or CT scan of the abdomen and pelvis.
+Sometimes a barium X-ray (barium enema) is used.
+During an acute flare-up of diverticulitis, a CT scan may be used to diagnose the extent of the infection.

-While many patients with diverticular disease have few to no symptoms, a high fiber diet and fiber supplements are recommended to prevent constipation and the formation of additional diverticula.
+While many people with diverticular disease have few to no symptoms, a high fiber diet and fiber supplements are recommended to prevent constipation and the formation of additional diverticula.